100 Days of Rejection Challenge: overcome your fear of rejection

 • The teacher bought enough gifts for everyone to get one.

-At the very end, Jia Jiang was one of the last three students.
+In the end, Jia was one of the last three students.
 He was crying because no one had anything nice to say about him.
-The teacher told them to get a gift and sit down.
-Oh, and be nicer so that next year people would be able to come up with something nice to say.

 This initial rejection and fear of rejection would stay with Jia as he grew up.